one-bash/one.bash/README.md

 ## Features

 - Manage collections of dotfiles in one place.
 Using YAML file to manage soft-links via [dotbot][].
-- Manage shell scripts, completions, aliases by [modules](#modules).
+- Manage shell scripts, completions, aliases by [modules][one-module].
 Support custom modules.
-- Easy to share and reuse executable files, sub commands, configs and modules by [repo](#one-repo).
+- Easy to share and reuse executable files, sub commands, configs and modules by [repo][one-repo].
 Support custom repo and multiple repos.
 - Manage commands under your own scope.
 Like `a <cmd>` to invoke command that no worry about duplicated in `PATH`.
-Read the [ONE_SUB Commands](./docs/advanced-usage/one-sub-cmd.md).
+Read the [ONE_SUB Commands][one-sub].
 - Configurable one.bash.
 Read [ONE_CONF](#oneconf).
 - Support [bash-it][] via [one-bash-it][].
 You can use `one` commands to manage bash-it's aliases/completions/plugins.
 Read [bash-it.md](./docs/advanced-usage/bash-it.md).